cppikigai/blog/notes/daily_notes_001.md

 - I'll dedicate the day to implementing model loading and wireframe rendering.
 - Also, I'll continue reading Stroustrup's book on C++11.
 - Read about the KMP algorithm for a better way to solve problem 28, "Find the Index of the First Occurrence in a String."

+### March 16, 2024.
+Day 6.
+So, my plan for the day is to cover all the areas in which I'm developing:

+- English
+- Algorithms
+- Rendering engine
+- Books about C++ and rendering

+I want to solve 1000 problems within a year.
+Read 10 books about C++ and rendering.
+Write software renderer and engine using modern graphics APIs.
+Also, learn 5000 English words.

+And I usually have no more than 4 hours a day.
+So, I'll try to fit everything within these limits.
+For example, an hour for each direction.
+Today I'll check approximate measurements of how much I can accomplish.